Coronavirus (COVID-19): Discrimination and Accommodation Considerations

 - Continue to require - to the greatest extent possible - that employees observe infection control practices (such as social distancing, regular handwashing and other measures) in the workplace to prevent transmission of COVID-19.

 An employer is generally prohibited from singling out employees to answer medical inquiries or undergo testing or examinations, including having their temperature taken.
-An employer may, however, ask one, or a few select employees, about exposure to COVID-19 if the employer has a reasonable belief, based on objective evidence that a particular employee(s) may have COVID-19, for example the employee has a persistent, hacking cough.
+An employer may, however, ask one, or a few select employees, about exposure to COVID-19 or require an employee to have their temperature taken or undergo other screening or testing if the employer has a reasonable belief, based on objective evidence that a particular employee(s) may have COVID-19, for example the employee has a persistent, hacking cough.

 In order to contain the spread of COVID-19, some states require employers to administer COVID-19 testing, including temperature taking, under certain circumstances.
 For example, although the requirements vary, employers in Colorado, Kentucky, New Hampshire and Vermont are required to conduct temperature checks.
 Certain industries, such as health care and retail, may have additional screening requirements.
 As states ease workplace restrictions, and businesses start to reopen, employers may consider making workplace screenings a condition of employment, taking into account reasonable accommodations based on disability and/or religion.